brachioplasty

 Arm lift candidates must also have realistic expectations and should understand that results are different for everyone.
 The surgical plan is designed to match your whole body’s contour.
 A commitment to the aftercare instructions greatly affects the results during and after the recovery period as well.

-Before considering an arm lift procedure, it is highly recommended for candidates to avoid smoking and drinking alcohol.
+Before considering an arm lift procedure, it is highly recommended that candidates avoid smoking and drinking alcohol.
 These lifestyle factors can slow down the healing process and lead to complications.

 How to Prepare for an Arm Lift